Our research is editorially independent but we may earn a commission for purchases made through our links.

 Boston also has some great sledding hills, including one at Harvard’s Arnold Arboretum.
 Peters Hill is in the Jamaica Plain neighborhood and is about 350 feet long.
 This is one the highest and longest slopes in the city for sledding, so you’ll definitely want to check this one out this winter if you live in the area.
 Some sledding areas actually have a 60-degree slope, so this is a great place to come if you know what you’re doing on a sled and are looking for an adrenaline rush.

 Snoqualmie Pass is a great place for both sledding at tubing at the Hyak Sno Park slopes and the Snoqualmie Summit Tubing Center.
 The tubing center has groomed lanes, while the Sno Park hills have some trees that you’ll need to watch out for.
-Tubing tickets can be purchased online and cost between $22 to $25 for adults, $20 to $23 for youth, and $5 for children under five.
-Night sessions are also available.
+Tubing tickets can be purchased online and night sessions are also available.

 One of the best places to sled in the winter in Ohio is at Mad River Mountain, which is very popular and gets busy on weekends.
 This place is especially known for tubing at the Avalanche Tubing Park that has nearly a dozen lands for tubing.
-This tubing spot is open from Thursday through Sunday, and any three-hour tubing session costs $25.
 There are no minimum age or height requirements at the park, but young children must be able to ride in their own tube and not on a parent’s lap.

 Another excellent place to go sledding in Colorado is at Firecracker Hill in Telluride, on the southern side of town.
 This is a local sledding hill that’s a favorite among residents and tourists who flock here for ski season.
 This is a safe hill that’s far enough from the skiers and snowboarders with orange cones to let you know where the sledding spots are.
 Rent equipment at the Nordic center nearby if you don’t have a sled of your own.
 Also, check out the ice skating pond nearby.
 Ultimately, the views of the mountains and the village of Telluride are worth a visit all their own.